lloydtwum/alx-low_level_programming/0x00-hello_world/README.md

- a script that generates the assemble code of a C code
+this compiles a C file an creates an exe named cisfun